 Tingling in the breasts is caused by the milk ejection reflex, which is also called milk let-down (1).
 The sensation feels like “pins & needles,” and it is one of the first signs that the milk is released (2).
 Breasts may also feel warm or cold during milk let-down.

-Milk ejection reflex occurs when the pituitary gland releases two hormones namely prolactin and oxytocin.
+Milk ejection reflex occurs when the pituitary glandiXIt is a pea-sized gland responsible for maintaining hormonal balance in our body releases two hormones namely prolactiniXAlso known as Lactotropin, is a hormone responsible for the production of milk and the growth of breast tissues. and oxytociniXIt is a hormone that helps in reproduction, childbirth, and social bonding. .
 Prolactin stimulates breast milk production, while Oxytocin causes the milk ducts to contract and release the milk.
 The ejection of the milk down the ducts is called milk let-down (3).